StudyGrow/Cards/README.md

 ## Getting Started

-To test this project locally you should download the project from the noHttps branch.
+To test this project locally you should clone this repository.

 ### Prerequisites